Thomann1992/devops_project/README.md

 ```

 ## Admin user
-Admin user gets created when fixtures are run.
+A user with admin permissions gets created when fixtures are run.
 It's credentials are:
 Username: admin@admin.com
 Password: 123123